Fred Matiang'i: Relationship with Teacher’s Unions

-Matiangi's relationship with KNUT and KUPPET was generally seen as a love hate kind of relationship.
-This was essentially due to the "bulldozing’ nature of Matiangi while working in the ministry of education.
+Matiangi's relationship with KNUT and KUPPET was generally seen as a complicated one.
+This was essentially due to the "bulldozing" nature of Matiangi while working in the ministry of education.
 After the results on the 2016 KCSE the Kenya National Union of teachers demanded a forensic audit of the examination results after a dismal performance led to quite a steep decline in the number of students achieving top grades.
 This was though attributed to the hard hitting changes that Matiangi had introduced to the ministry less than a year after joining it.